Kazi-Ismat-Zerin/Virtual-CPU/Week 3/Implement General-Purpose Registers..md

-# To implement general-purpose registers
+# To Implement General-Purpose Registers
  In the context of a basic CPU simulation, we need to represent a set of registers that can store values and perform operations.
 General-purpose registers (GPRs) are used by a CPU to hold intermediate results during computations.

  Let's break down the task of implementing general-purpose registers in a C++ CPU simulation.